2023 CR Flamengo season: January

 The draw of the 2022 FIFA Club World Cup was held on 13 January 2023 in Salé, Morocco, and decided the matchups of the second round and the opponents of the two second round winners in the semi-finals.
-Flamengo has been schedule to play on 7 February against the winner of the match between Wydad Casablanca and Al Hilal.
+Flamengo was scheduled to play on 7 February against the winner of the match between Wydad Casablanca and Al Hilal.

 Vítor Pereira debuted as Flamengo head coach in the second match of the season, a 4–1 win against Portuguesa on 15 January.

-On 19 January was announced Ramon's transfer to Olympiacos, the Greek side agreed to pay a €1.5m transfer fee and Flamengo kept 30% of a future transfer.
+On 19 January, was announced Ramon's transfer to Olympiacos, the Greek side agreed to pay a €1.5m transfer fee and Flamengo kept 30% of a future transfer.

 Against Bangu on 24 January, once again Flamengo was managed by Mario Jorge and played with members of youth team plus Rodrigo Caio, still recovering from injury.
 Lorran scored Flamengo's only goal becoming the youngest goal scorer in club's history with 16 years and 204 days.

-On 25 January Pedro extended his contract until 31 December 2027.
+On 25 January, Pedro extended his contract until 31 December 2027.

 After a battle between Olympique Lyonnais and Wolverhampton Wanderers to sign João Gomes, the midfielder finally transferred to the English side on 26 January.
 The Premier League club agreed to pay a €18.7m fee plus future clauses.

-On 27 January Léo Pereira extended his contract until 31 December 2027.
+On 27 January, Léo Pereira extended his contract until 31 December 2027.

 In a thrilling match with seven goals scored on 28 January Flamengo lost the Supercopa do Brasil to Palmeiras 4–3.

 February

-On February 7, Flamengo debuted in the semi-finals of the FIFA Club World Cup against Saudi club Al Hilal and surprisingly lost 3–2 after playing the entire second half with one player less.
+On 7 February, Flamengo debuted in the semi-finals of the FIFA Club World Cup against Saudi club Al Hilal and surprisingly lost 3–2 after playing the entire second half with one player less.
 Four days later on 11 February, Flamengo played the third place match against Egypt club Al Ahly winning 4–2 with Pedro and Gabriel Barbosa each scoring a brace.
-On this match Giorgian de Arrascaeta reached the mark of 200 offcial matches for the club.
+On this match Giorgian de Arrascaeta reached the mark of 200 official matches for the club.

-On 15 February, Flamengo won Volta Redonda 3–1 and despite missing a penalty kick Gabriel Barbosa once again scored two goals reaching the club's top 10 all time top scorers.
+On 15 February, Flamengo won Volta Redonda 3–1 and despite missing a penalty kick Gabriel Barbosa once again scored two goals reaching the club's top 10 all-time top scorers.

 On 21 February, Flamengo played the first leg of the 2023 Recopa Sudamericana against Independiente del Valle.
 The match was played in the Estadio Banco Guayaquil in Quito.
 The Ecuadorian club won 1–0, goal scored in a header by Mateo Carabajal.

 On 23 February, Matheus França extended his contract with Flamengo until 31 December 2028.

 On 28 February, the second leg of the Recopa Sudamericana was played at the Maracanã Stadium with a season record attendance of 71,411.
 Flamengo won 1–0, Giorgian de Arrascaeta scored the winning goal on the last play of the match on the 96th minute.
 The score forced extra time which remained scoreless.
 Ironically Giorgian de Arrascaeta missed the only penalty kick in the shootout as Independiente del Valle lifted the trophy for the first time.